“The Secretary’s Curse:” How to Help Prevent Carpal Tunnel Syndrome

 Maintain a healthy lifestyle

 It’s important that you ensure that your veins are in good condition with healthy circulation throughout your body.
 That way blood will flow to your hands without any blockages.
 This might help prevent carpal tunnel syndrome from developing.

-Among the many good habits you can adopt to improve the condition of you veins are getting plenty of sleep, exercising regularly, not smoking, avoiding leading a sedentary lifestyle, and maintaining a balanced diet.
+Among the many good habits you can adopt to improve the condition of you veins are getting plenty of sleep, exercising regularly, not smoking, avoiding a sedentary lifestyle, and maintaining a balanced diet.